danielgroen/wp-grid-visualizer/readme.txt

 Tags: css, grid, visualizer, visualized, visual, development, dev
 Author: Daniel Groen
 Author URI: https://danielgroen.nl/
-Contributors: specialk
+Contributors: Daniel Groen
 Requires at least: 4.1
 Tested up to: 5.5
 Stable tag: 20201015
 Version: 20201015
 Text Domain: grid-visualizer
-Domain Path: /languages
 License: GPL v2 or later

 == Description ==

-> Shows a grid over your site which you can customize
+> Shows a grid over your site which you can customize by clicking `ctrl` + `;`

 This is a lightweight plugin that allows you to use a css overlay grid for development purposes

 **Features**

-* Show a grid over your site
+* Visualize a grid over your site
-* Enable the layover by clicking ctrl + ;
+* Enable the grid-layover by clicking: ctrl + ;
-* override variables to change the grid
+* Override css-variables to change the grid
+* A ready to use css mixin called grid()

 **Privacy**